 Although you have a right to make a placing request, the local authority does not have to agree to it.
 Very often, schools are oversubscribed and it is not possible to get a place.
 If your child does not get a place initially, the education authority will usually put your child on a waiting list and they may still get a place before the school starting date.

-You can find more information about catchment areas and placement requests on the Parentzone section of the Education Scotland website at www.parentzonescotland.com and for information about specific schools, see www.parentzonescotland.com or check your local authority's website for information in your area.
+You can find more information about specific schools in Parentzone on the Education Scotland website at or check your local authority's website for information in your area.

 Schools in the area